becooper/ProgrammingAssignment3/codebook.md

 > "Based on column names in the features is an open question as to is the the entries that include mean() and std() at the end, or does it include entries with mean in an earlier part of the name as well.
 There are no specific marking critieria on the number of columns.
 It is up to you to make a decision and explain what you did to the data.
 Make it easy for people to give you marks by explaining your reasoning."
 >

-Or as Abigal Groff succintly clarified:
+Or as Abigal Groff succintly clarified: <br>
 [https://class.coursera.org/getdata-004/forum/thread?thread_id=106#comment-339][(https://class.coursera.org/getdata-004/forum/thread?thread_id=106#comment-339)

 > "The features.txt file contains multiple entries with mean() or std() occurring in different parts of the name.
 Its up to you to decide which ones to use (ie only -mean()? or also include -meanFreq()?)"

-Again, Scott von Kleeck (Community TA) clarifies that you can choose either to include or exclude measurements with "meanFreq" in their names:
+Again, Scott von Kleeck (Community TA) clarifies that you can choose either to include or exclude measurements with "meanFreq" in their names: <br>
 [https://class.coursera.org/getdata-004/forum/thread?thread_id=219#comment-1213](https://class.coursera.org/getdata-004/forum/thread?thread_id=219#comment-1213)

 > "It is your choice if you want to include those variables or exclude them.
 Either way, note your decision in your code book so it is clear that you made a choice."